hunar4321/Simulations_Evolution/README.md

 **Artificial Selection - Simulated Demo**

-shows the end result of mating between shorter tailed rats.
+The demo shows the end result of mating between shorter tailed rats.
+After selecting a pair of short tailed rats, a new generation breeds from the selected rats

 ![](images/2020-08-26-15-32-37.gif)
 </br>